Passenger EquipmentRoster summary (complete)

 Broadway Limited has produced a set of California Zephyr equipment in HO scale, so this dome car is available from them.
 (The cars are avaialable individually).

 Car 10 was a wooden business car that for many years was the main business car in use on the railway.
-There is a large picture window at the rear of the car in the lounge section facing out on the platform, with the door on the left side (looking out from the lounge).
-The origins of car 10 and Lake Superior are obscure.
-Both cars were scrapped in the 1960s.
+There is a large picture window at the rear of the car in the lounge section facing out on the rear platform, with the door on the left side (looking out from the lounge). #10 appears to have probably been formerly named "Michipicoten" and acquired from the Illinois Central around 1900.
+Renumbering to #10 and elimination of the car's name may have happened around 1910 when the Lake Superior was acquired. #10 featured open platforms typical of late 1800s built coach stock. #10 was scrapped in the early 1960s.

 Lake Superior was also a wooden private car and it had a picture window at the rear, very similar to Car 10, but the door onto the platform is on the other side of the car.
-Lake Superior was scrapped in the 1960s.
+Lake Superior featured closed vestibules at the opposite end of the car and is obviously of more modern construction than #10, which had open platforms.
+The origins of this car are unknown but it was acquired in 1910, possibly secondhand.
+Lake Superior was scrapped in the early 1960s.

 At Steelton in 1972 TED ELLIS